-Plan proposed the Sandy Spring/Ashton Rural Village Overlay zone for the village center to provide limits on allowed commercial uses, building
+Plan proposed the Sandy Spring/Ashton Rural Village Overlay zone for the village center to provide limits on allowed commercial uses, building heights, and architectural form to help ensure the proper scale for a rural village.

-Specific to the Ashton Village Center the 1998 Plan recommended allowing for a
+Specific to the Ashton Village Center, the 1998 Plan recommended allowing for a modest expansion of Kimball's Market, which contributed significantly to the sense of

-Specific to the Ashton Village Center, the 1998 Plan recommended allowing for a modest expansion of Kimball's Market, which contributed significantly to the sense of community and to the village's character; limiting residential development in the southeast corner of MD 108 and 650 to single-family homes rather than townhouses; and rezoning the Cuff Property (now home to the Alloway building) from residential to commercial zoning.
-(This recommendation had been included in the 1980 Plan but had not been implemented).
+Detail of the Proposed Zoning Map from 1998 Plan.
+The northeast corner retained General Commercial (C-2) zoning and the shaded areas in the southern corners show a modest expansion to the C-1 zone. community and to the village's character; limiting residential development in the southeast corner of MD 108 and 650 to single-family homes rather than townhouses; and rezoning the Cuff Property (now home to the Alloway building) from residential to commercial zoning.
+(This recommendation had been included in the 1980 Plan but had not been implemented.)